zingale/phy504/docs/source/shell.rst

 BASH and the Command Line
 *************************

+.. admonition:: reading

+   We will loosely follow the Software Carpentry lesson on `The Unix Shell <https://swcarpentry.github.io/shell-novice/>`_

 The "shell" is your interface to the operator system.
 To access the shell, we need to open a terminal on the computer.